2023 Most Popular Behavioral Science Bachelor's Degree Schools in the Middle Atlantic Region

 Full Behavioral Science at Franklin and Marshall College Report

-The in-demand bachelor’s degree programs at Johns Hopkins University helped the school earn the #2 place on this year’s ranking of the most popular behavioral science schools in the Middle Atlantic Region .
+Out of the 13 schools in the Middle Atlantic Region that were part of this year’s ranking, Johns Hopkins University landed the # 2 spot on the list.
 Johns Hopkins is a fairly large private not-for-profit school located in the city of Baltimore.

 Of the 21 students majoring in behavioral science at Johns Hopkins, 14% are male and 86% are female.

 A rank of #3 on this year’s list means Saint Francis University is a great place for behavioral science students working on their bachelor’s degree.
-Located in the town of Loretto, Saint Francis is a private not-for-profit school with a small student population.
+Located in the fringe town of Loretto, Saint Francis is a private not-for-profit college with a small student population.

 Women make up 67% of the behavioral science majors at the school.